 Does Veeva Systems Have A Good ROCE?

 When making comparisons between similar businesses, investors may find ROCE useful.
-Using our data, we find that Veeva Systems's ROCE is meaningfully better than the 7.0% average in the Healthcare Services industry.
-We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
+Using our data, we find that Veeva Systems's ROCE is meaningfully better than the 8.0% average in the Healthcare Services industry.
+We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
 Regardless of where Veeva Systems sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

-When considering this metric, keep in mind that it is backwards looking, and not necessarily predictive.
+When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
 Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-ROCE is, after all, simply a snap shot of a single year.
-What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Veeva Systems.
+ROCE is only a point-in-time measure.
+Since the future is so important for investors, you should check out our free report on analyst forecasts for Veeva Systems.

 Veeva Systems's Current Liabilities And Their Impact On Its ROCE

-Veeva Systems has total liabilities of US$413m and total assets of US$1.8b.
-As a result, its current liabilities are equal to approximately 23% of its total assets.
-Low current liabilities are not boosting the ROCE too much.
+Veeva Systems has total assets of US$1.9b and current liabilities of US$307m.
+Therefore its current liabilities are equivalent to approximately 16% of its total assets.
+Current liabilities are minimal, limiting the impact on ROCE.

 If you are like me, then you will not want to miss this free list of growing companies that insiders are buying.